RobinsonLab/dspFRET/README.md

 dspFRET
 =======
-Matlab code for analyzing TTTR data from symphoTime.
-Used in the analysis of single pair FRET measurements with pulsed interleaved excitation (PIE-FRET)
+Matlab code for analyzing TTTR data from PicoQuant.
+Typical application is analysis of single pair FRET measurements with pulsed interleaved excitation (PIE-FRET).